 5.5.3.38 Assistance Information Type

 Description: This field describes the type of radio quality assistance information provided, if supported, by the corresponding node to the node hosting the NR PDCP entity.
-The DL Radio Quality Index is a numerical index expressing the radio quality of the data radio bearer in DL, where the value 0 represents the lowest quality.
-The UL Radio Quality Index is a numerical index expressing the radio quality of the data radio bearer in UL, where the value 0 represents the lowest quality.
+The DL Radio Quality Index is a numerical index expressing the radio quality of the data radio bearer or the RLC entity in DL, where the value 0 represents the lowest quality.
+The UL Radio Quality Index is a numerical index expressing the radio quality of the data radio bearer or the RLC entity in UL, where the value 0 represents the lowest quality.
 The averaging window for the Average CQI, Average HARQ Failure and Average HARQ Retransmission is set by means of configuration.
 Power Headroom Report is PHR MAC control element reported by as defined in 3GPP TS 36.321[4] and 3GPP TS 38.321[5]

 Value range: {0=UNKNOWN, 1=Average CQI, 2=Average HARQ Failure, 3=Average HARQ Retransmissions, 4= DL Radio Quality Index, 5= UL Radio Quality Index, 6= Power Headroom Report, 7-228=reserved for future value extensions, 229-255=reserved for test purposes}.